My first blogged words.

 For those of you that are familiar with Tavistock, I'm sure you would refrain from any harsh criticism of the place, yet at the same time you would not jump to recommend it to others of a similar age as us.
 Essentially Tavistock is quiet and pretty yet lacks a true youthful energy (and why would it, it's a town in rural Devon?).

-I feel like I have come a long way geographically, but also mentally.
+What I think I am saying in a roundabout way, and at the risk of sounding pretentious is that I feel like I have come a long way geographically, but also mentally.
 This is not only in conceiving the idea of wanting to teach in Japan, but also researching a way to do so, successfully overcoming a series of interviews and hurdles, planning, packing and now, to have finally arrived here.

 Tavistock and Tokyo could not really be anymore different.
 In fact the only similarity I can really ascertain between the two is that in both places 99% of the population is of the same colour / race.
 My town is predominantly white and Tokyo is predominantly filled with native Asian Japanese.
+Step away from the tourist areas and you could walk around for a day and not see another foreign face.
+Having said this, the 12000 population of Tavistock is less than one thousandth of the population of this bursting metropolis I now grace.

 Now I am the minority in Tokyo, the tall white boy, or as the Japanese affectionately term us foreigners - a gaijin (which literally translates to alien).